dunamismax/bash/linux/ubuntu/_scripts/_to-to.md

 - **Type annotations & dataclasses** for readability.
 - **Modular architecture** with well-documented sections.

 Maintain core functionality while implementing these enhancements for a **production-grade user experience**.
+Do not implement argparse or CLI command line arguments and make sure the script works on Ubuntu.

 ---------------------------------------------------------------------------------------------